 - Creating jobs for women and youth (labor-intensive, generating more skilled and unskilled jobs).

 - Generating local content, building MSMEs and developing skills.

 - Enhancing regional integration and new trade patterns, and boosting exports.

-The African Development Bank, under the leadership of the Office of the Special Envoy on Gender (SEOG), is supporting the growth of African MSMEs in the creative industries, notably the fashion, film and food value chains.
+The African Development Bank, under the leadership of the Gender, Women and Civil Society Department (AHGC), is supporting the growth of African MSMEs in the creative industries, notably the fashion, film and food value chains.

 By using technology as a driver for the development of the skills and capacity of African creative industries, the Bank aims to stimulate job creation on the continent, especially for women and youth.

-Fashionomics also offers tremendous scope for African countries to participate in regional and global integration.
+Fashionomics Africa also offers tremendous scope for African countries to participate in regional and global integration.

-With Fashionomics, the AfDB assumes leadership in promoting investments in the fashion sector, increasing access to finance for entrepreneurs and incubating and accelerating starts-ups.
+With Fashionomics Africa, the AfDB assumes leadership in promoting investments in the fashion sector, increasing access to finance for entrepreneurs and incubating and accelerating starts-ups.